 Some of us though, don’t see the need to change the way we do things, we don’t find it easy to learn about ‘new technology’ and it doesn’t come naturally to us.
 ‘Intuitive’ devices often arrive without a manual and many of us don’t have someone who we can rely on to show us how to use them, or what to do when they won’t work.

 There are also as many reasons not to use technology as there are benefits.
-For many of us the promise of usefulness and fun is outweighed by the fears: of deception, fraud and theft, deleting things, making mistakes, the great expense, breaking devices, damage to health, addiction, anti-social behaviour; all these concerns hold us back.
+For many of us the promise of usefulness and fun is outweighed by the fears: of deception, mistakes, expense, addiction and anti-social behaviour; all these concerns hold us back.

-Change is happening though and the longer you avoid getting to grips with it all, the more daunting the climb up the digital ladder will become.
+Even for those of us that really don’t want to do things differently, who think we’re ‘A little bit slow at that sort of thing’, or ‘A bit thick when it comes to computers’ change is happening (with us or without us) and the longer we avoid getting to grips with it all, the more daunting the climb up the digital ladder will become.

 Do you know a reluctant parent who doesn’t know what to do with an iPad, or a nervous grand parent who would rather leave their smart phones in the hall drawer?
 If so, maybe they would be happier learning amongst others who are in the same boat, who can learn to use new technology together and who can provide support and motivate them to learn at their own pace (however slow it may be).